kin-labs/rewards-engine/current-KRE.md

 Then the buy payout for app i is:
 `Payout_buy_i = min(KRE_buy * buy_i / (sum for all apps j buy_j), buy_i)`

-Note that the amount of Kin bought via modules on a certain day will be the amount of Kin sent to developers from approved modules on that day (regardless of when the user action took place that resulted in a subsequent purchase of Kin). i.e. If a user watches an ad on August 1st, 2020, and the developer is paid for that ad completion by the module creator on September 1st, 2020 the Kin will have been considered bought on September 1st, 2020.
+Note that the amount of Kin bought via modules on a certain day will be the amount of Kin sent to developers from approved modules on that day (regardless of when the user action took place that resulted in a subsequent purchase of Kin).
+Note that a day is based on UTC time. i.e. If a user watches an ad on August 1st, 2020, and the developer is paid for that ad completion by the module creator on September 1st, 2020 the Kin will have been considered bought on September 1st, 2020.

 **Example 1:**
 If 100 Kin is bought through a module (i.e. sent to the developer from a module) in app `i` on August 1st, and 200 is earned by users in app `i` on August 1st, `buy_i=100`.